publicissapient-france/recruitment-tests/ExerciceMobile_en.md

 The publisher of this collection, in a huge surge of generosity (but also to boost his sales :wink:), decided to set up commercial offers as random as the outcome of Ron Weasley's spells.

-The editor asks you to develop an Android or iOS mobile application with two interfaces:
+The editor asks you to develop an Android, iOS or Flutter mobile application with two interfaces:

 1. The first one allows you to display the books you want to buy;
 1. The second one summarizes the basket on which __the best commercial offer__ will be applied.